Big Game Hunting

-Big game hunting hours are sunrise to sunset.
+Big game hunting hours are 1/2-hour before sunrise to 1/2-hour after sunset (see sunrise-sunset).
 Sunday hunting is allowed in all areas of New York.
-For hunting in state parks, confirm regulations with the park before hunting.
+Before hunting on state lands, confirm regulations for the area.

 Legally Antlered Deer

-A legally antlered deer must have at least one antler that is three inches or longer.
+A legally antlered deer must have at least one antler that is 3" or longer.
+Antlerless deer are those without antlers (does and fawns) and deer with antlers less than 3" long.
 Special regulations apply in the Antler Restriction areas.
-See Antler Restrictions for details.
+See Crossbow Hunting Information for details.

 When you see the term “early” muzzleloader or bowhunting season, it means before the regular season for that particular zone.
 “Late” means after the regular season for that zone.

-- Possess a firearm of any description or a crossbow when bowhunting or accompanying a person bowhunting during special bowhunting seasons
+- Possess a firearm of any description when bowhunting or accompanying a person bowhunting during an archery-only season.

-- Make, set or use salt licks or other attractants, whether block, liquid or powder that contain ANY amount of salt, upon lands inhabited by deer or bear at any time of year
+- Make, set, or use salt licks or other attractants, whether block, liquid, or powder that contains any amount of salt, upon lands inhabited by deer or bear at any time of year.

 - The aid of a pre-established bait pile.